mainkoon81/U001-project-Python-R-Predicting-the-wine-quality/README.md

 high_alcohol['quality'].mean() #6.15 rating
 ```
 #### *Plotting to display our findings regarding the associations b/w quality and some properties
- - Create a bar chart with one bar for low alcohol and one bar for high alcohol wine samples.
+ - Create a bar chart of the mean quality with one bar for low alcohol and one bar for high alcohol wine samples.
 ```
 a_median = df_wine['alcohol'].median()